 1. Beat the Instagram algorithm: It’s no secret that Instagram prioritizes content from friends and family.

-But using Instagram Stories allows you to cut through the clutter and reach your target audience as this transient content appears on a separate feed.
+But Instagram Stories allows you to cut through the clutter and reach your target audience as this transient content appears on a separate feed.